Bassquake/FreeSynd/README.md

 > You need to supply the games asset files.
 Buy the game or find cd/disk of it.
 Syndicate Plus will **not** work, it has to be the original 1993 release without American Revolt (Check [eBay](https://www.ebay.co.uk/sch/i.html?_nkw=syndicate+bullfrog+-wars+-plus+-american+-revolt&_sacat=0&_odkw=syndicate+bullfrog+-wars+-plus&_osacat=0&_sop=15).
 The DOS version is probably easier to install and extract files from).

 ## Step-by-step

+> [!IMPORTANT]
+> Make sure you know what your final device OS version and CPU is!
+For Android its usually arm64-v8a but some Android TVs are 32bit like mine was, so would be armeabi-v7a and has to be version 7.0 or above.
+For Windows the choice is x86 or x64, probably runs from XP upwards (not tested except Windows 10).

 ### Run on PC
 1. Install the original pc game from disk/download like normal on your pc.
 If it's DOS, you'll probably have to use DosBox or similar.
 2. Download the [lowercase.ps1](https://github.com/Bassquake/FreeSynd/blob/master/assets/lowercase.ps1) powershell script or find it in the assets folder of this project.
 Place the script into the folder where all game files are, should all be in a folder called **Data**.